aarzoochourasia/aarzoochourasia/README.md

 -->
 👩🏻‍💻 A mathematics buff, bibliophile, and a data engineer.<br/>
 👯 Love to work on challenging Data Engineering projects. <!--[My Portfolio](https://aarzoochourasia.github.io/My-Portfolio/)--><br/>
-🌱 Learning more about leveraging LLMs for Data Engineering.<br/>
+🌱 Learning more about large scale Data Engineering Plarforms.<br/>
 💼 Started off as an Assistant Technical Trainer and also mentored new joinees in my teams. <!--[My Blogs](https://aarzoochourasia.github.io/My-Portfolio/#articles) ✍️ --><br/>
 🌟 Would be excited to hear from you anything tech, travel, and nature.<br/>
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/aarzoo-chourasia-dataengineer/)<br/>